sandialabs/IntervalAssignment/README.md

 https://github.com/samitch/IntervalAssignment.git

 IIA, Incremental Interval Assignment by Integer Linear Algebra, is a solver for optimizing integer matrix problems Ax=b.
-IIA was developed to decide the number of mesh edges on model curves (intervals) for quad and hex meshing.
-Meshing schemes impose constraints, ranging from the mild requirement that any quad mesh must have an even number of edges on its boundary, to structured mapped patches where opposite sides of a rectangle must have exacly equal numbers of edges.
+IIA was developed for the application of deciding the number of mesh edges on model curves (intervals) for quad and hex meshing.
+Meshing schemes impose constraints, ranging from the mild requirement that any quad mesh must have an even number of edges on its boundary, to structured mapped patches where opposite sides of a rectangle must have exactly equal numbers of edges.

 == Problem & Solution